panovvv/solar-harvester/README.md

 ## TODO
 * Add a stopper to SP16 back nut, that will prevent the nut from slipping.
 * Utilize internal space more (shrink 3d printed parts).
+* Support more different solar panel sizes.
+* Support more charger boards: CN3791, TP4056, BQ24650.
+* Figure out a simple way to de-humidity internal space.
+* Make a "lip" at the brim and replace screws with bolts+nuts, that tends to be more watertight.